parthkrana/Hotel-Database-Analysis-SQL/README.md

 - Design an ERD model for a multi-location hotel booking database utilizing Lucidchart
 - Join tables in a database on common (PK/FK) attributes using a inner join, left or right outer join, and a self-join
 - Create nested queries (sub-queries) for the purpose of providing values for the search criteria in the outer query
+- Implement reports to display key metrics to make informed business decisions at the hotel.
 - Hotel ERD Database